 The Code makes clear that “fire and rehire” should only be used as a last resort.
 An employer needs to take all reasonable steps to explore alternatives to dismissal and carry out consultation in good faith with employees, their representatives and trade unions.

 Employees should be warned that dismissal is a possibility if they do not agree to the change, but this should not be done too early in the process, as it could intimidate employees into agreeing.
-It is also important to note that The Code includes a new requirement for employers to contact ACAS before dismissal and reengagement is raised with the workforce to seek advice.
+It is also important to note that the Code includes a new recommendation for employers to contact ACAS before dismissal and re-engagement is raised with the workforce to seek advice.

 If it becomes clear that agreement cannot be reached the employer should review its business case and plans given the impact of dismissal on the employees.
 The Code details various factors which should be considered and reviewed: